 Determined to make her own path in life, Princess Merida defies a custom that brings chaos to her kingdom.
 Granted one wish, Merida must rely on her bravery and her archery skills to undo a beastly curse.

 Join Tom Sawyer and Huckleberry Finn on a series of exciting adventures that lead to mischief and mayhem wherever they go.
-No matter how hard they try, Tom and Huck just can't seem to stay out of trouble - but they have a lot of fun trying!
+No matter how hard they try, Tom and Huck just can't seem to stay out of trouble, but they have a lot of fun trying.
 They also learn some important lessons along the way.
-Written by

 If you watch this cartoon for the purpose of seeing 'Tom Sawyer' represented on screen, you won't like it.
 It is not for analytical study; it is a children's cartoon, and for this purpose it serves admirably.
 It's a great movie to show young kids.
 It provides a good enough background of the story for it's title.
 It has a lot of catchy sing-songs which kids will enjoy.
 It also goes out of its way to be mild an non-offensive (the character 'Injun Joe' is here renamed 'Tatoo Joe'), which is fine for its target audience.
 Sometimes, it seems to make the issues too subdued for the complex work of Tom Sawyer.
 The issue of slavery is brought up occasionally, but then only awkwardly.
 The cast does a fine job, Ross Malinger and Ryan Slater in particular as Tom and Huck are great fun to (hear).
 Remember that a waxed-over version of a story, for children, can still be enjoyable.